Confused by the various Nespresso pod sizes and unsure which ones are compatible with your machine?

 Quick Answer: What are the different Nespresso pod sizes?

 Nespresso OriginalLine pods come in three sizes, while Vertuo pods come in five sizes, ranging from a 0.85 oz (25 ml) ristretto to a full 18 oz (535 ml) carafe.
-Each pod is tailored to specific machines and brew styles.
+Each pod is tailored to a specific machine and brew style.

 What Are the Nespresso Pod Sizes?
 (Full Breakdown)